FurkanBeratAy/FurkanBeratAy/README.md

 - Leadership in Tech Diversity

 **🎮 When I'm Not Coding:**
 When I step away from algorithms and datasets, you'll find me exploring the world beyond the screen.
 I'm passionate about skating—whether it's cruising through the city or perfecting new tricks at the local skate park.
-Gaming has always been a creative outlet for me, from strategy games that sharpen my analytical thinking to collaborative multiplayer experiences that build teamwork skills.
+Gaming has always been a creative outlet for me, from strategy games that sharpen my analytical thinking to collaborative multiplayer experiences that build teamwork skills and Soccer especially soccer, my lifelong dream has been to become a data analyst at my childhood soccer club Fenerbahce.

 I believe in the importance of balance, so I love spending time outdoors—hiking, exploring new neighborhoods, or just enjoying nature's data patterns in a completely different way.
 Nothing beats hanging out with friends, sharing stories, and building the kind of authentic connections that remind me why human-centered design matters so much in data science.